 When you run your C# application, your OS loads application code as well as application related data into system memory and executes operations defined by your application code.
-The application data remains in the memory of the system as
+The application data remains in the memory of the system as long as your application is running.
+As soon as you close your application, your application data is wiped out of your memory.

 For instance, you might have developed some software that records daily attendance of students in some school.
 You open the software tick the check boxes against student names and close the software.
 What happens?
 If you are not saving student attendance to some file, attendance records are lost.
 Since, when you close the software, everything in the computer memory, including variables which store attendance, will be wiped out of the memory.